Rhombic triacontahedron: Related polyhedra

-6-cube

-The rhombic triacontahedron forms a 32 vertex convex hull of one projection of a 6-cube to three dimensions.

 Uses

-Danish designer Holger Strøm used the rhombic triacontahedron as a basis for the design of his buildable lamp IQ-light (IQ for "Interlocking Quadrilaterals").
+Danish designer Holger Strøm uses the rhombic triacontahedron as a basis for the design of his buildable lamp IQ-light (IQ for "interlocking quadrilaterals").

 Woodworker Jane Kostick builds boxes in the shape of a rhombic triacontahedron.
 The simple construction is based on the less than obvious relationship between the rhombic triacontahedron and the cube.

 Roger von Oech's "Ball of Whacks" comes in the shape of a rhombic triacontahedron.

 The rhombic triacontahedron is used as the "d30" thirty-sided die, sometimes useful in some roleplaying games or other places.

-Christopher Bird, co-author of The Secret Life of Plants wrote an article for New Age Journal in May, 1975, popularizing the dual icosahedron and dodecahedron as "the crystalline structure of the Earth," a model of the "Earth (telluric) energy Grid."
-The EarthStar Globe by Bill Becker and Bethe A. Hagens purports to show "the natural geometry of the Earth, and the geometric relationship between sacred places such as the Great Pyramid, the Bermuda Triangle, and Easter Island."
-It is printed as a rhombic triacontahedron, on 30 diamonds, and folds up into a globe.